keithmuller/wiim_proxy/README.md

 My wiim_proxy test/development environment is as follows:

 &nbsp; (a) Any server running a recent release of linux (most distributions) to host the wiim_proxy server process.
-This software was developed and tested on a raspberry pi4 (and pi5) running raspios (bookworm) 64-bit. wiim_proxy code  should be able to run on a windows or apple system, but the install process would clearly have to be changed.
+This software was developed and tested on a raspberry pi4 (and pi5) running raspios (bookworm and trixie) 64-bit. wiim_proxy code should be able to run on a windows or apple system, but the install process would clearly have to be changed.

 &nbsp; (b) ***wiim_ultra*** connected to a wiim vibelink.